EventGeek relaunches as Circa to help marketers embrace virtual events – TechCrunch

 And as Patriquin looks ahead to a world where large conferences are possible again, he predicted that there’s still “a really big opportunity for the events industry and for Circa.”

 “As in-person events start to come back, there’s going to be a phase where health and safety are going to be paramount,” he continued.
-“After that health and safety phase, it’s going to be the age of hybrid events — where everything is virtual right now, hybrid will provide the opportunity to bring key [virtual] learnings the back into the in-person world, to have a lot more data and intelligence and really be able to personalize an attendee’s experience.”
+“After that health and safety phase, it’s going to be the age of hybrid events — where everything is virtual right now, hybrid will provide the opportunity to bring key [virtual] learnings back into the in-person world, to have a lot more data and intelligence and really be able to personalize an attendee’s experience.”